nickldimartino/battleship/README.md

 # Battleship Game
 This is the game of Battleship!
 It functions the same way as the traditional game.
-Each player must choose the layout of their fleet of five boats: Aircraft Carrier, Battleship, Destroyer, Submarine and Patrol Boat.
-Once each player has chosen their layout, the game begins!
+First, choose if you'd like to play against the computer.
+Each player(s) must choose the layout of their fleet of five boats: Aircraft Carrier, Battleship, Destroyer, Submarine and Patrol Boat.
+Once each player(s) has chosen their layout, the game begins!
 Players alternate guesses to find their opponet's boats.
 The first player to sink all five of their opponet's ships wins!

 # Screenshot